FredPerr/django-vue-template/README.md

 Some software are useful when developping an an using an API.
 To test request that will be made between the frontend and backend.
 You can use [Postman](https://www.postman.com/downloads/).

 Additionally, the django backend uses [PostgreSQL](https://www.postgresql.org/download/) by default, and not SQLite3 as django initially configure. <i>You might want ot use pgAdmin (provided by PostgreSQL) to view and test the database.</i> The default configuration can be changed in the _settings.py_ of the django project.

+# TODO: Add an example route for the api with test model and serializer.
+# TODO: Add an axios communication example with the api.